To the Home Page

 Another approach is to drip some resin onto the board right after milling, then remove it mechanically.
 This option has some disadvantages when paired with my CNC router.
 The copper layer is really thin, and you will either damage PCB traces or skip some solder points.
 A 10×10 cm board is far too large.
 It may work fine for smaller PCBs, though.

 I think that it’s not worth it.
-I’ve spent some time and money, and it didn’t work well.
-If you really need a soldermask, then make a prototype, test it, and then order PCBs online.
-Remember that a soldermask is not an insulation layer, and it is only used to make soldering easier and to protect the board from oxidation.
+I’ve spent a lot of time and money trying, and it didn’t work well.
+If you really need a soldermask, then mill a prototype, test it, and then order PCBs online.
+Remember that a soldermask is not an insulation layer, and it is only used to make soldering easier and to protect the copper from oxidation.

 Random tips and tricks